noirotm/flvmeta/man/flvmeta.1.md

 the operation.
 This is due to the fact that the output file is written while the original file is being read due to the two-pass method.

-The computed metadata contains among other data full keyframe informations, in order to allow HTTP pseudo-streaming and random-access seeking in the file.
+The computed metadata contains among other data full keyframe information, in order to allow HTTP pseudo-streaming and random-access seeking in the file.